 Pupil’s classwork and homework will be regularly monitored and assessed throughout the year against CfE assessment criteria.
 Pupils are given group and individual feedback following assessments on their progress and advice on how to improve.

 After completing the S3 geography course you will have the opportunity to further develop these skills at National 4 and National 5 with a view to completing a Higher Geography qualification in S5.

-Geography is accepted by all colleges and universities as an entrance qualification and counts as a Science or Arts subjects in most cases.
+Geography is accepted by all colleges and universities as an entrance qualification and counts as a Science or Arts subject in most cases.
 Many types of employment use the skills gained and some examples of career paths are outlined below.

 |Art & Design/CDT||Advertising; Cartography; Landscape Architecture|